'True heroism:' Biden honors 9 with Medal of Valor including 2 NYPD cops killed during 911 call

 Biden also honored three New York City firefighters for the bravery, including Lt.
 Justin Hespeler, who rescued a newborn baby from a burning house.
 "That's true heroism," Biden said.

-He also honored firefighter Patrick Thornton who, aboard an FDNY boat, saved a man trapped under a capsized vessel in the waters off the coast of Staten Island, along with retired Lt.
-Jason Hickey, who was on the FDNY's marine training unit when he got a distress call of a man in the Harlem River.
+Firefighter Patrick Thornton who, aboard an FDNY boat, saved a man trapped under a capsized vessel in the waters off the coast of Staten Island was also honored, along with retired Lt.
+Jason Hickey who was on the FDNY's marine training unit when he got a distress call of a man in the Harlem River, a tidal strait that flows swiftly between the Hudson and East Rivers.
 Hickey jumped in and saved the man from drowning.

 The other recipients are:

-Corporal Jeffrey Farmer of the Littleton, Colorado Police Department.
-Farmer was responding to a call of shots fired and chased the suspect to the door of an apartment where the man opened fire, hitting Farmer's partner.
+— Corporal Jeffrey Farmer of the Littleton, Colorado Police Department.
+Farmer was responding to a call of shots fired possibly out of a car window, and chased the suspect to the door of an apartment where the man opened fire, hitting Farmer's partner.
 Farmer worked to fend off the shooter, then, realizing an ambulance was too far away, dragged his partner into his police car and drove him to the hospital himself, saving his life.

-Deputy Bobby Hau Pham of the Clermont County, Ohio Sheriff's Office.
-Pham saved a drowning woman who drove her car into a lake, though he could not swim.
+— Deputy Bobby Hau Pham of the Clermont County, Ohio Sheriff's Office.
+Pham saved a drowning woman who had driven her car into a lake, though he could not swim.

-Sergeant Kendrick Simpo of the Houston, Texas Police Department.
-Simpo was working a second job at the Houston area Galleria mall when he heard on the radio a heavily armed man wearing a mask was roaming the mall, near where a group of children were gathered for a dance competition.
-Simpo tackled the suspect, who was carrying an AR-15 rifle, a Bible, a handgun and 120 rounds of ammunition.
+— Sergeant Kendrick Simpo of the Houston, Texas Police Department.
+Simpo was working a second job at the Houston area Galleria mall when he heard on the radio a heavily armed man wearing a black mask was roaming the mall, near where a group of children were gathered for a dance competition.
+Simpo tackled the suspect who was carrying an AR-15 rifle, handgun and 120 rounds of ammunition.
 No one was injured.